 District-Wide Benefits of the Program

 The foreign exchange program has already allowed us to expand our learning opportunities for local kids.
-Anchor Bay now offers Mandarin as a foreign language for kindergarten through third-grade students with the intention of being K-12 by 2019.
+Anchor Bay now offers Mandarin as a foreign language for kindergarten through fifth-grade students.
 Research shows that students who learn a foreign language have a greater awareness of other cultures, develop critical and creative thinking skills, and consistently outperform control groups in core subject areas on standardized tests.

 If you have questions about the program or would like to become more involved, please contact Chelsey Schell at email@example.com.